klask-dev/klask-dev.github.io/index.md

 # [![klask.dev](https://raw.githubusercontent.com/klask-dev/klask-dev/master/src/main/webapp/content/images/logo-klask.png)](https://github.com/klask-dev/klask-dev)

 ## What is klask.dev ?
 __[klask.dev](https://github.com/klask-dev/klask-dev)__ is an open source search engine for source code.
-This application was generated using [JHipster](https://jhipster.github.io).
-It can be installed on a local server to index your VCS, and serve a GUI for developers.
+It can be installed on a local server to index your Git repositories, and serve a GUI for developers.

 ### Live demo
 [app.klask.dev](http://app.klask.dev)